Ultra-bob/LetterScript/readme.md

 SET counter TO one END
 LOOP
-IF CMP counter IS twenty END THEN BREAK END END
+IF CMP counter IS thirty END THEN BREAK END END
-NEXT
 FN PRINT FN fizzbuzz WITH counter END END
-NEXT
 SET counter TO FN ADD counter PLUS one END END
 END
 ```

 - Language keywords are always in UPPERCASE like SQL
 - Function arguments have to be named after the first.
 Naming the first argument is not allowed
-For example,  `ADD 1 PLUS 1`
+For example,  `ADD one PLUS one END`
 is the same as `add(1, plus=1)` in Python
 - Numbers are not allowed, so instead they are written like `twenty five point one two`
 - Also there isn't any scoping so every variable is global